$\mathbb{H}^{p,q}$-convex cocompactness and higher higher Teichm\"uller spaces: Introduction

-Recall that a Lorentzian manifold is called \emph{anti-de Sitter} (or \emph{AdS}) if its sectional curvature is constant negative.
+Recall that a Lorentzian manifold is called \emph{anti-de Sitter} (or \emph{AdS} for short) if its sectional curvature is constant negative.
 It is called \emph{globally hyperbolic} if it is causal (\ie contains no timelike loop) and if the future of any point intersects the past of any other point in a compact set (possibly empty).
 Here is another consequence of Theorem~\ref{thm:main}.

-\begin{cor} For $p\geq 2$ and $q\geq 1$, let $M$ be a closed $p$-manifold, let $\tau_0 : \pi_1(M)\to\PO(p,2)$ be the holonomy of a globally hyperbolic AdS spacetime homeomorphic to $M\times\nolinebreak\R$, and let $\rho_0 : \pi_1(M)\to\PO(p,q+1)$ be the composition of a lift of $\tau_0$ to $\OO(p,2)$ with the natural homomorphism $\OO(p,2)\to\PO(p,q+1)$.
-Then the connected component of $\rho_0$ in $\Hom(\pi_1(M),\PO(p,q+\nolinebreak 1))$ consists entirely of $\H^{p,q}$-convex cocompact representations. \end{cor}
+\begin{cor} For $p\geq 2$ and $q\geq 1$, let $N$ be a closed $p$-manifold, let $\tau_0 : \pi_1(N)\to\PO(p,2)$ be the holonomy of a globally hyperbolic AdS spacetime homeomorphic to $N\times\nolinebreak\R$, and let $\rho_0 : \pi_1(N)\to\PO(p,q+1)$ be the composition of a lift of $\tau_0$ to $\OO(p,2)$ with the natural homomorphism $\OO(p,2)\to\PO(p,q+1)$.
+Then the connected component of $\rho_0$ in $\Hom(\pi_1(N),\PO(p,q+\nolinebreak 1))$ consists entirely of $\H^{p,q}$-convex cocompact representations. \end{cor}

-Indeed, $\tau_0 : \pi_1(M)\to\PO(p,2)$ is $\H^{p,1}$-convex cocompact by \cite[Th.\,1.4]{bar15} and \cite[Th.\,1.1]{bm12}, hence $\rho_0$ is $\H^{p,q}$-convex cocompact by \cite[Th.\,1.16 \& 1.24]{dgk-proj-cc}.
+Indeed, $\tau_0 : \pi_1(N)\to\PO(p,2)$ is $\H^{p,1}$-convex cocompact by \cite[Th.\,1.4]{bar15} and \cite[Th.\,1.1]{bm12}, hence $\rho_0$ is $\H^{p,q}$-convex cocompact by \cite[Th.\,1.16 \& 1.24]{dgk-proj-cc}.

-The manifolds $M$ in Corollary~\ref{cor:deform-AdS-GHMC} include all closed $p$-manifolds admitting a real hyperbolic structure, but also exotic examples where $\pi_1(M)$ is not isomorphic (nor even quasi-isometric) to a lattice of $\PO(p,1)$: such examples were constructed in \cite{lm19} for $4\leq p\leq 8$ (using Coxeter groups) and in \cite{mst} for any $p\geq 4$ (using Gromov--Thurston manifolds).
+The manifolds $N$ in Corollary~\ref{cor:deform-AdS-GHMC} include all closed $p$-manifolds admitting a real hyperbolic structure, but also exotic examples where $\pi_1(N)$ is not isomorphic (nor even quasi-isometric) to a lattice of $\PO(p,1)$: such examples were constructed by Lee--Marquis \cite{lm19} for $4\leq p\leq 8$ (using Coxeter groups) and by Monclair--Schlenker--Tholozan \cite{mst} for any $p\geq 4$ (using Gromov--Thurston manifolds).
 Some of these examples from \cite{lm19,mst} admit non-trivial continuous deformations (even with Zariski-dense image: see Appendix~\ref{appendix}) in $G=\PO(p,q+1)$ (or $\mathrm{PSO}(p,q+1)$), for $q>1$, and so we obtain in this way new \emph{higher higher Teichm\"uller spaces} for Gromov hyperbolic groups that are not quasi-isometric to lattices of $\PO(p,1)$.

 We note that there also exist Gromov hyperbolic groups $\Gamma$ with $\vcd(\Gamma)=p$ that admit $\H^{p,q}$-convex cocompact representations for some $q\geq 2$, but no $\H^{p,q}$-convex cocompact representations for $q=0$ or~$1$: an example of a Coxeter group satisfying this property was recently constructed by Lee--Marquis \cite{lm23} for $p=4$.
 This example is rigid, but we expect the existence of other non-rigid examples, which would provide additional concrete examples of higher higher Teichm\"uller spaces obtained from Theorem~\ref{thm:main}.